 When people in Pennsylvania are found guilty of crimes, judges will need to determine what sentences are appropriate.
+What Is The Difference Between Aggravating and Mitigating Factors?
 The determination of sentences for people convicted of crimes will depend on multiple factors.
 Judges analyze the various factors with which they have been presented to determine the sentences that they hand down to convicted defendants.
 If you are facing criminal charges in West Chester or the surrounding area, an experienced attorney at DiCindio Law can explain the sentencing range that may apply if you are convicted as charged.

 What governs sentences?